roboflow/inference/docs/quickstart/http_inference.md

 ## Step #2: Run Inference

 You can send a URL with an image, a NumPy array, or a base64-encoded image to an Inference server.
 The server will return a JSON response with the predictions.
+There are two generations of routes in a Roboflow inference server, V1 and V2.
+To see exactly what routes are available for a running inference server instance, visit the `/docs` route in a browser to see dynamically generated swagger documentation.
+Note, Roboflow hosted inference endpoints (`detect.roboflow.com`) only support V1 routes.

-Choose an option below:
+### V2 Routes

 !!!
 Run Inference